Bibi10/Blockchain_Path/README.md

 - Gas
 Gas is the amount of ETH used to pay for a transaction in the network and its measured in WEI, where 1ETH is 1⁰¹⁸ Wei.

+- Tokens
+Tokens are used to incentivize interrraction with a protocol.
+There are many type of token standar due to people creating their own.
+Exemple : ER223, 777, 827, 721..

-IV - Traditionnal and Decentralized App
+IV - Traditionnal and Distributed App

-- Dapp Dev
-- Similarities & Differences
-- Dev Env
+- Distributed App (dApp)
+A dApp is an app where the server side is unique and run by all ethereum node.
 - Dev Tools
-- Geth
+Truflle, Embark
-- Testnet
+- Network State
+Ropsten, Mainnet, Kovan, Testnet, Rinkberry

 - POA Private Network

+VII - SMART CONTRACTS

+- Intro
+- Inter Contract Exec
+- Inheritnce
+- Libraries & EPM
+- SC system Design

+VIII - Writing a smart Contract (Proof of Existance)

+- Multi Sig Wallet Excercise
+- Debugging Truffle Tests
+- Practice Writing SC

 V - DEV Framework and Env